larissacsf/Exercises-1/README.md

-#Python and Java - Some exercises I did during my studies
+#Python and Java - Some exercises I did during my studies!